ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 with integrated plotting; also, indexing begins at one, as God intended.[^1]

 [^1]: Yes, I said it.
-Offsets into buffers rightly begin at 0, and indices into mathematical objects rightly begin at 1; anything else is madness.
+Offsets into buffers can begin at 0, sure, but indices into mathematical objects begin at 1; anything else is madness.
 Also: oxford comma, two spaces after a period, and vi are all the correct answers to their respective questions.

 <table style="border: 1px solid black;">
 <tbody>